Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Wastes of Xhorhas/Many Hosts of Igrathad.md

 **Oshinik-Ka** is a village of the hobgoblin folk, who reside in stone bunkers behind barricades that markedly push the militant air of life within.

-**Wrathfall** is the village of humanoid outlanders who never joined with the Odarami or the clans of the Iothia Moorland.
+**Wrathfall** is the village of humanoid outlanders who never joined with the Odarami or the clans of the [[Iothia Moorland]].
 It is little more than a few scattered clusters of yurts.

 **Unyeethi** is home to the gnoll clan of the same name.
 It is the least social of the villages.
 The gnolls live in primitive huts made from bark, furs, and bones.